wikoeste/talos-te-sbjat/README.md

 # Author: wikoeste

 # Release Notes
-1.2
+1.3
-added api key for jira
-changed to use api over cec / removed cec from settings
+fixed the jira comment for rule hits added the -2 score as well to post the correct template 1.2 added api key for jira changed to use api over cec / removed cec from settings